-The .locky ransom virus is a new breed that poses elevated risk due to sizeable stealth, large attack surface and sophisticated money extortion tactic.
+The Locky ransomware is a malicious code breed that poses elevated risk due to sizeable stealth, large attack surface and sophisticated money extortion tactic.

-Of course, the user can no longer open any of these files – not because they were renamed but due to AES encryption that the ransomware applied.
+Of course, the user can no longer open any of these files – not because they were renamed but due to a combo of RSA-2048 and AES-128 ciphers that the ransomware applied.
 Locky roams through the local drive volumes, external data peripherals such as USB memory sticks or an additional HDD, and network drives.
 The goal is to find the bits of information with the most widespread extensions.
-This way, the malware can hit below the belt as it subsequently encodes one’s personal files and disregards various objects that are auxiliary in the operating system.
+This way, the malware can hit below the belt as it subsequently encodes one’s personal files while disregarding various objects that are auxiliary for the operating system.

-After the encryption job has been finished, the Trojan replaces the admin’s wallpaper with an image that provides step-by-step recommendations regarding data redemption.
-Replicated in the above-mentioned _Locky_recover_instructions.txt document, these directions tell the victim to follow a Tor link for further advice.
-The linked-to online spot is in fact the Locky Decrypter Page, where the hijacked computer user can remit the ransom of 0.5 BTC, or about $200, and download the decoding software afterwards.
+After the encryption job has been finished, the Trojan replaces the admin’s wallpaper with a warning image called DesktopOSIRIS.bmp, which provides step-by-step recommendations regarding data redemption.
+Replicated in the above-mentioned OSIRIS-[4_chars].htm document, these help files instruct the victim to follow a Tor link for further advice.
+The linked-to online spot is in fact the Locky Decryptor Page hosted on the dark web, where the hijacked computer user can remit the ransom of 0.5 BTC, or about $800, and download the decoding software afterwards.

-The .locky file ransomware is also non-standard in the context of circulation.
-Rather than use exploit kits, the miscreants are mass-spamming potential victims with rogue invoices.
-The Microsoft Word document that goes with these emails looks innocuous, but it has got a trick in it.
-When a user opens the file, the text is indiscernible.
+Locky ransomware is also non-standard in the context of circulation.
+Rather than use exploit kits, the miscreants behind it are mass-spamming potential victims with rogue invoices, job offers, scanned images of important documents and the like.
+The Microsoft Word file that goes with these emails looks innocuous, but it has got a trick in it.
+When a user opens the file, the text is indiscernible because the document is supposedly “protected”.
 However, a little prompt says this problem can be rectified by enabling macros.
 Unfortunately, a lot of users fall for this hype, activate known-vulnerable macros manually and thus allow the attackers to run their code on the computer.
 If this happens, the cyber offensive is extremely difficult to handle, but not impossible.
-Read the following tips to find out how you can reinstate your data without paying a cent to the scammers.
+Read the following tips to find out how you can reinstate your data without paying a cent to the crooks.

 Automated removal of .locky file virus